Is it Licensed, Notifiable Non-licensed Works or Non-Licensed Works?

 - Hardware including maintenance records and suitability

-As well as selecting the right contractor it is also important ensure that the specifications of the removal are well documented and fully understood by all parties.
-Asbestos removal work conducted to a poor specification can cause more problems in the long term.
+As well as selecting the right contractor it is important to ensure removal specifications are well documented and fully understood by all parties.
+Asbestos removal work conducted to a poor specification can cause more problems long-term.

 Certifying asbestos removal has been completed to the necessary standard

-Where licensed asbestos removal work has taken place, an independent Analyst will need to be employed to conduct visual inspection and air testing to check the work has been completed to the necessary standard.
-If this testing proves to be satisfactory the Analyst will issue a certificate of re-occupation which must be retained for future reference.
+Where licensed asbestos removal work has taken place, an independent Analyst will need to be employed to conduct a visual inspection and Air Monitoring to check the work has been completed to the necessary standard.
+If this testing proves to be satisfactory the Analyst will issue a certificate of re-occupation, which must be retained for future reference.

-If not instructed otherwise, the LARC will appoint their own preferred analyst.
-It is preferable if you can appoint your own Analyst as this ensures independence.
-Vintec can undertake the analytical work on your behalf or alternatively you can find a list of accredited Analytical firms on the UKAS website by clicking UKAS – Asbestos testing organisations
+If not instructed otherwise, the LARC will appoint their own preferred analyst, but it’s preferable to appoint your own Analyst to ensure independence.
+Vintec can undertake the analytical work on your behalf or alternatively you can find a list of accredited Analytical firms on the UKAS website.

 Examples of work requiring a licensed contractor